Ali Pahlavan: Personal life

 Ali Pahlavan was born on 1 May 1975, thirteen years before his younger brother, in Tehran, Iran.
 Although Pahlavan's primary instrument was the Daf (دف), a traditional musical instrument from Iran, he decided to continue his musical life with the Guitar.
 He started learning guitar from Vafa Faraji when he was 17.
-He studied Industrial Engineering in university and in addition to his music career, works as a project management consultant.
+He studied Industrial Engineering at university and in addition to his music career, works as a project management consultant.
 Ali immigrated to Australia and became an Australian citizen.

 With the Arian band (1998–2015)

-Ali and Payam Salehi, the other vocalist of Arian decided to create the first Iranian mixed gender pop band and have a concert together.
-This decision resulted a concert in Qeshm island one year later in 1998.
+Ali and Payam Salehi, the other vocalist of Arian decided to create the first Iranian mixed-gender pop band and have a concert together.
+This decision resulted in a concert in Qeshm island one year later in 1998.
 This concert was the biggest leap for the group, where they met a producer who asked them to create an album, and things went bigger than they expected.
 Pahlavan and other members of Arian published 6 albums: